Step-By-Step Guide: Swimming Starts Off Blocks

 Block phase.

 It gives swimmers a better balance and weight distribution on the block and allows them to get into a streamlined position much quicker, diving into the water with a clean entry.
-Additionally, track start has a lower reaction time, meaning that the swimmer's feet leave the block faster than in grab start.
+Also, the track start has a lower reaction time, meaning the swimmer's feet leave the block faster than in the grab start.
 Lastly, the track start position allows swimmers to dive with greater power by pushing off with both hands and legs.

 starting position swimming